 Keep communication open

 Make sure you’re checking in with each person in the group to make sure they understand the project and why it matters.
 Allow for private communications so team members can voice concerns at an individual level and not involve everyone unnecessarily.

 Acknowledge and celebrate when people in the group contribute.
-You can do this privately or, even better, use your Intranet to praise them publicly.
+You can do this privately or, even better, use your intranet or digital workplace platform.
 If they feel proud of their work and their contribution, it’s likely they’ll want to take on more!